-The three competency areas include Theological/Academic, Professional, and Personal.
-It is recommended that the 24 CEU annual cycle requirement be balanced with eight CEUs in each of the three competency areas.
+The three competency areas include: Theological/Academic; Professional; Personal.
+Clergy must complete at least 3 CEUs in each competency area during an annual cycle.
+It is recommended that the 24 CEU annual cycle requirement be balanced with 8 CEUs in each of the three competency areas.